actiontech/dble/docs/CONTRIBUTING.md

 ## Commit message style

-Please follow this style to make dble easy to review, maintain and develop.
+Please follow this style to make OBsharding-D easy to review, maintain and develop.

 ```
 <what changed>